ubirch/ubirch-protocol-python/docs/DevTools.md

 Intented users are people who want to deep-dive into ubirch technologies or developers at ubirch itself.

-These are commandline tools that can be used to quickly accomplish certain tasks without  writing Python code.
+These are commandline tools that can be used to quickly accomplish certain tasks without writing code.

 ## Setup - API Credentials